openstack-archive/solar/docs/source/examples.rst

 The deployment composition is which resources should be used and in which order it should be executed to achive the expected result, which is a successfull :ref:`deploy-plan-term`.
-For the given example, the composition may be as the
+For the given example, the composition may be as
 following:

 - Install and configure MySQL DB [#]_